Parksaeroyi1/family-tree/README.md

    familyTree.addMember(kate);
    familyTree.addMember(tom);

-   // Display descendants of a person with details function displayDescendants(person) {
+   // Display descendants of a person with details
+   // This function displays the descendants of a given person.
+   // It uses the getDescendants method from the Person class to retrieve all descendants recursively.
+   //If the person has no children, it outputs "No children".
+   //Otherwise, it lists all descendants with their details (name, birthdate, and profession).

+   function displayDescendants(person) {
        const descendants = person.getDescendants();
        console.log(`--- ${person.name} ---`);